TGM-HIT/typst-diploma-thesis/docs/manual.typ

 This template is aimed at students of the information technology department at the TGM technical secondary school in Vienna.
 It can be used both in the Typst app and using the CLI:

-Using the Typst web app, you can create a project by e.g. using this link: #context link("https://typst.app/?template=" + package-meta().name + "&version=latest").
+Using the Typst web app, you can create a project by e.g. using the "Create new project in app" button on the package's Universe page: #context link("https://typst.app/universe/package/" + package-meta().name).

 To work locally, use the following command: